forestryio/forestry.io/hugo/content/blog/announcing-instant-previews.md

 ## Why Instant Previews?

 We strive to make your content editing experience as seamless as possible and we like to do so by talking with our users.
-We've been talking to big companies and agencies as well as individual devs and content creators and most of you made it clear to us:
+We've been talking to big companies and agencies as well as individual devs and content creators and most of you made it very clear:

 _Speedy Previews is what Forestry needs!_

 ![](/uploads/2019/01/judge-judy.gif)

-Here are a couple reasons why faster previews are necessary, just in case you need any convincing.
+Here are a couple of reasons why faster previews are necessary, just in case you need any convincing.

 ### Better Editing